SeanHollen/How-Java-Is-Verbose/README.md

 Here's a question: how many times does the word "birthday" appear in the above code?
 I count 6 times, including the types.
 This violates the DRY principle.

 The above code is second nature to most programmers.
 However, it is extremely confusing to beginners.
 I know that because I was once a beginner.
-I hate to admit it, but Java is the first object-oriented language I know.
+I hate to admit it, but Java is the first object-oriented language I learned.
 The first thing I learned about the language, before even how to add and subtract, was class initialization with constructors.
 It was very confusing to me what everything did and why I had to repeat the same thing 6 times.

 In Python, it's a little better.
 We only repeat "birthday" 3 times.
 However, Python also isn't asking for the [type](#strict-typing), which is a loss.